CompNet/BiblioProcess/README.md

 ## Extension

 ## Dependencies
-Here are the dependencies for TranspoloSearch:
+Here are the dependencies for BiblioProcess:
 * ...

 ## Todo
-* ...
+* Other types of networks could be extracted, see [Sci²](http://wiki.cns.iu.edu/pages/viewpage.action?pageId=1245863#id-4.9NetworkAnalysis(WithWhom?)-4.9.1NetworkExtraction).

 ## References
 [xxx'YY] xxxxx.